 Prepare your products for e-commerce shipping by ensuring they can be safely and securely transported to the doorsteps of your customers.
 Amazon provides preparation and shipping supplies you could use.

 Create your shipping plans, and ship and track your shipments to Amazon fulfillment centers.
 Amazon's online seller tools can help you through the process.

 Just kidding, of course.
 While this entire fulfillment management process is a magic breeze, it's just the easy part.
 You'll now need to work hard to get your products to sell.

 Looking for a product to sell on Amazon?

 If you're still in the processing of doing your product research around which product to sell and are still looking for suppliers, you can read our guide on running product research and market analysis on Amazon with DataHawk.
-We provide you with the necessary tips, recommendations, and tools to run this process as efficiently as possible, notably by leveraging DataHawk's powerful software capabilities.
+We provide you with the necessary tips, recommendations, and tools to run this process as efficiently as possible, notably by leveraging DataHawk's Amazon seller app.

 If you're already selling some products but are struggling to rank better, check out our guide on tracking product keywords positions on Amazon with DataHawk's Amazon keyword tracker tool.